AbrSergey/Easy-Posting/readme.md

 # Project description

-The projects main task is to simplifies the process of creating posts without the need of a server.
+The projects main task is to simplify the process of creating static posts without the need of a server.
 By passing in a html template and a text document with a syntax that the tool understands, will the result be an automatically generated index.html.
 The file will be put into a parent folder with the name of the post, which will again be inserted into a generic "posts"-folder.
 This structure design is created to fit GitHub pages.

 ## What have i done so far: